Gary’s Chess Blog

 888 pages published by New in Chess

-Reviewed on 21 September 2017
+Reviewed on September 2017 (Review #2)

 I predict a trend for commuters who do not wish to chat to their fellow travellers and that is to whisper “Breyer”, which will result in an understanding nod leaving you to focus on over eight hundred fact filled pages.
 It is also handy at Christmas to avoid small talk with long lost relatives.

 Gyula Breyer (1893-1921) was a Hungarian champion and elite player but his legacy has been largely overlooked.